heyqule/enemy_race_manager/doc/planet_modding.md

 # Planet Modding for ERM
 ERM by default run on all planets with compatible "enemy" autoplaces.
-New enemies on a new planet which shares same "enemy" force are likely to run.
+When new enemies that share same "enemy" force are added to a new planet, ERM logics are likely to run on that new planet.

 When a planet doesn't use compatible "enemy" autoplaces, it's automatically excluded from running ERM logics.

-However, if you need to exclude your planets from ERM, then you'll have to add the following code to your mod.
+If you need to exclude your planets from ERM, then you'll have to add the following code to your mod.

 ## Step 1
 Add enemyracemanager as your hidden optional dependency.